Vietnam.vn - Nền tảng quảng bá Việt Nam

 There should be sanctions when businesses do not report annually.

 The draft Law on Chemicals (amended) stipulates that within 5 years from the date of registration of new chemicals, organizations and individuals engaged in chemical activities related to new chemicals must annually report to competent state agencies on their activities with new chemicals.
-Therefore, National Assembly delegate Ma Thi Thuy (Tuyen Quang) proposed that the draft Law should include a provision on assigning the Government to prescribe sanctions for cases of failure to report annually.
+Therefore, National Assembly delegate Ma Thi Thuy (Tuyen Quang) proposed that it is necessary to add to the draft Law a provision on assigning the Government to prescribe sanctions for cases of failure to report annually.

 Báo Đại biểu Nhân dânBáo Đại biểu Nhân dân25/03/2025

 To complete the draft Law, delegates proposed to review and amend the provisions in Article 3 on prohibited acts.
-In particular, Clause 3, Article 3 stipulates that " intentionally providing incomplete, untimely, or incorrect information about chemicals... " is unclear on the responsibility to report and provide information in emergency situations.
+In particular, Clause 3, Article 3 stipulates "intentionally providing incomplete, untimely, or incorrect information about chemicals... " which does not clearly state the responsibility to report and provide information in emergency situations.

 dbqh-ma-thi-thuy-tuyen-quang.jpg